NowellVanHoesen/a2z-alphabetical-archive-links/readme.txt

 == Changelog ==

+= 2.1.0 =

+* Added links block to replace legacy widget
+* Updated minimum php version to 7.4
+* Updated minimum WordPress version to 5.8
+* Resolved RegEx issue that incorrectly grouped some titles in the group that begin with numbers.

 = 2.0.2 =

 cleaning up version numbers

 = 2.0.1 =

-* fixed bug with earlier versions of php and version checking
+fixed bug with earlier versions of php and version checking

 = 2.0.0 =

-Complete rewrite.
+* Complete rewrite.
 In an effort to make the code scale better.
 * Removed slow query
 * Added minimum WordPress version check
 * Added minimum php version check